 Frequently Asked Questions

-Use CCTV-5 and CCTV-5+ on television and keep Yangshipin or the CCTV app ready for digital viewing.
+Use CCTV-5 and CCTV-5+ on television and keep Yangshipin or the CCTV Video client ready for digital viewing.

 Conclusion

-CMG is a usable World Cup 2026 route in China because the channel and app ecosystem is already visible even before the final tournament schedule is fully detailed.
+CMG is a practical World Cup 2026 route in China because the channel and app ecosystem is already visible before the full tournament grid is published.

-If you rely on CMG, the best plan is to keep CCTV-5, CCTV-5+, and the official app route ready now, then use the broadcaster's own listings once the exact match allocation is published.
+If you rely on CMG, keep CCTV-5, CCTV-5+, Yangshipin, and the CCTV Video route ready now, then follow the official matchday listings once the World Cup schedule is posted in full.